 Very effective is the insertion of an RLD combination in the cathode lead.
 For DC the inductors is a short, while for RF the resistor kills the gain.
 The diode is just a safety precaution. (components supplied with the kit)

 Sometimes a combination of the above measures is required.

-Shin-ichi Haseno and David Johnston are acknowledged for carefully proof reading this manual
+Shin-ichi Haseno and David Johnston and all the beta testers are acknowledged for carefully proof reading this manual